ushahidi/platform-mobile/plugins/cordova-plugin-secure-storage/README.md

 The inverse process is followed on ``get``.

 Native AES is used when available, otherwise encryption is provided by the [sjcl](https://github.com/bitwiseshiftleft/sjcl) library.
-API level 19 is required on Android.
+API level 19 (Android 4.4 KitKat) is required on Android.

 ##### Users must have a secure screen-lock set.